peaBerberian/wasp-hls/README.md

 - [x] End of stream support (as in: actually end when playback reaches the end!)
 - [x] Multiple simultaneous type of buffers support (for now only audio and video, through MSE `SourceBuffer`s)
+- [X] One and multiple initialization segments handling per rendition
 - [x] Lazy buffer memory management: Don't manually remove old buffers' media data if the browser thinks it's fine.
 Many players clean it up progressively as it also simplifies the logic (e.g. browser GC detection